Abiodun-Shittu/alx-higher_level_programming/0x05-python-exceptions/README.md

 # 0x05-python-exceptions
-his directory contains *Exceptions* in  python programming language
+This directory contains *Exceptions* in  python programming language
 - All your files will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.8.5)

 ## Tasks